Broadcast signal intrusion: Television signal intrusions

 In March 2017, intruders broadcast pornographic content for approximately 15 minutes on Touba TV, an Islamic TV channel in Senegal run by the Mouride Sufi order.
 In a statement, the channel's management "unreservedly condemn[ed] this criminal act which seems to be sabotage and a satanic trick".

+In August 2020, Pakistani television news channel Dawn News was compromised by Indian hackers.
+At around 3:30 pm IST, while a commercial was being broadcast, it displayed an overlay of the Indian national flag with the message “Happy Independence Day” (referring to 15 August, Independence Day of India).
+Dawn News issued a statement saying they are investigating the matter.

 On October 8, 2022, during the Mahsa Amini protests in Iran, the state-run TV channel Islamic Republic TV was hacked by a group going by the name of "Adalat Ali".
 The screen briefly showed a man in a mask, before switching to a black screen containing Supreme Leader Ali Khamenei engulfed in CGI flames with a target on his forehead, pictures of four women recently killed in the protests and the audio message "Women, life, freedom" on repeat.
 The hack lasted 12 seconds, before cutting back to a bewildered TV presenter.

+In February 2023, the Romanian public television broadcaster TVR was hijacked twice by a person from Prahova County who managed to hijack a transmission from the Craiova branch of TVR.
+A message was transmitted, which did not appear on the screen (a test card appeared), but on the monitors in the directorate.
+The message was as follows: